pw598/pw598.github.io/_posts/2025-05-31-MongoDB-via-MongoShell.md

 // Activity: 2 unique values
 ```

 We see some fields we didn't see in the sample document, such as <code>user.UserID</code>.
-These correspond to users of the Kirana store dataset who have signed up to create an account.
+These correspond to users of the Kirana store website who have signed up to create an account.